OpenSorceress/Sizer-Soze/README.md

 ## Why bash???

 I was aiming to minimize dependencies, so I went with bash.
+And well, now it's wrapped in Node.

 ## What's with the name????

 It's Saturday.

+## Documentation
+_(Coming soon)_

+## Contributing
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code using [Grunt](http://gruntjs.com/).

+## Release History
+_(Nothing yet)_

+## License
+Copyright (c) 2013 Jeffrey Lembeck & Yoav Weiss
+Licensed under the MIT license.